AntonSol919/linkspace/homepage/why.md

 | FTP    | /Projects/linkspace/readme.md | In a supernet [...] |
 | SQL    | SELECT * from MSG where ID=1; | A message in a db   |

-Using these tools we do not just create websites to provide information.
 At first we used these tools to create websites to provide information.
-But this has changed and we instead build 'platforms'.
+But this has grown into interactive 'platforms'.
-Services that store, forward, and administrate messages so multiple that multiple devices can communicate.
+Services that store, forward, and administrate information such that multiple devices, and thus people, can communicate.

+The thesis of linkspace is this:

 <b>We have reached the limit of using this model of streaming questions/answers paradigm for multi-party communication.</b>

 First, the stream abstraction can leak.
-Streams get disconnected, the other side hangs up, the other side is overloaded, etc.
+Streams get disconnected, one side is overloaded or errors, etc.

 Then, when more than two devices are involved the leaks compound.
-Synchronization is as slow as the slowest link, answers become stale or wrong.
+Synchronization is as slow as the slowest link, answers become stale or bad, and assumptions that an application relies on are no longer true.

-Alternatively you design a system as a supernet.
+Alternatively you built a supernet.

 :::{.definition}
 Supernet  [ˈsü-pərˌnet]<br>